fastlane-queue/fastlane/README.md

 ### How do I run a new job at a specific point in the future?

-This Http `POST` will run an `ubuntu` container and uhen run the `ls -lah` command, at Thursday, February 17, 2022 4:01:32 PM GMT.
+This Http `POST` will run an `ubuntu` container and then run the `ls -lah` command, at Thursday, February 17, 2022 4:01:32 PM GMT.

 ```
 $ curl -XPOST -d'{"image": "ubuntu:latest", "command": "ls -lah", "startAt": 1645113692}' http://fastlane.local:10000/tasks/test-scheduled-task